 - As necessary or appropriate to protect our rights, privacy, safety or property, and/or that of our affiliates, you or others; and

 - Any person to whom Shell proposes to transfer any of its rights and/or duties.

-Where your personal data have been transferred to companies within the Shell group and/or to authorized third parties located outside of your country we take organizational, contractual and legal measures to ensure that your personal data are exclusively processed for the purposes mentioned above and that adequate levels of protection have been implemented in order to safeguard your personal data.
-These measures include contractual obligations preventing service providers from selling your personal data and Binding Corporate Rules for transfers among the Shell group.
+Where your personal information has been transferred to companies within the Shell group and/or to authorized third parties located outside of your country, we take organizational, contractual and legal measures to ensure that your personal information is exclusively processed for the purposes mentioned above and that adequate levels of protection have been implemented in order to safeguard your personal information.
+These measures include contractual obligations preventing service providers from selling your personal information and Binding Corporate Rules for transfers among the Shell group.
 You can find a copy of Shell Binding Corporate Rules at https://www.shell.us/privacy.html.

-We have implemented technology and policies with the objective of protecting your privacy from unauthorised access and improper use and will update these measures as new technology becomes available, as appropriate.
+We have implemented technology and policies with the objective of protecting your privacy from unauthorized access and improper use and will update these measures as new technology becomes available, as appropriate.

-All information, including personal data, is managed in line with the Shell group standards for Information and Records Management and securely deleted thereafter.
+All information, including personal information, is managed in line with the Shell group standards for Information and Records Management and securely deleted thereafter.

 - Information contained within personnel files is held for no longer than 10 years once your employment has terminated;